lamastex/scalable-data-science/_sds/basics/infrastructure/onpremise/dockerCompose/readmes/sbt_tutorial.md

 Fix the `min` function in `src/main/scala/example/ListReduce.scala` so the minimum is `-3` instead of `42` when you `run` again.

-# 6. Strongly Recommended for Engineers
+# 6. Strongly Recommended for Engineers/Developers

 Spend several hours reading details of docs by starting from here: